04sen/Cisco-Backup-Script/README.md

 I recommened using the **IOS XE on Cat8kv AlwaysOn** device as it has given me the most consistency.

+### Please Note:
+If using the Cisco Sandbox, the IP, username and password must reflect whats provided by Cisco.

 ## Troubleshooting

 - Ensure SSH and TFTP ports are open